Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 *This recipe has been updated since first published September 25, 2021.

-With a light, tender crumb and hints of honey and lemon, these rosemary Parmesan scones are flaky, deliciously buttery and so, so good.
-The dough freezes beautifully, too, making them ideal for a quick morning bake!
+With a light, tender crumb and hints of honey and lemon, these savoury Rosemary Parmesan Scones are flaky, deliciously buttery and they make the best breakfast sandwiches.
+The dough freezes beautifully, too, making them ideal for a quick morning bake.

 Print Save Saved Recipe!